 - sacrifice mechanics builds are gaining ground as players find new synergies.

-- Tech Deck remains essential for learning hard content.
+- Tech Deck remains essential for learning hard content — see the boss guide.

 What's underrated: